 If the Reset condition is defined, the rule will continue to be fulfilled even after the Trigger condition is no longer true, until the Reset condition becomes true.
 In this example the Rule is fulfilled when soil moisture level is above 50%, and unfulfilled once the level drops below 25%.

-Rule 1

-Sensor Mode: WS1.Mo ACTIVE ist
+Sensor:WS1.Moist Mode: ACTIVE

-Trigg: Reset: OVER UNDER 50% 25%
+Trigg: OVER 50% Reset: UNDER 25%

-Rule 2

-Sensor Mode: EXT1:1 .
-CNT
+Sensor:EXT1:1.CNT Mode: ACTIVE

-Trigg: Reset: OVER NONE 12.0
+Trigg: OVER 12.0